EnriqueInTech/post-install-config/README.md

   <strong>1.
 Log into osTicket as an Admin:</strong><br>
   - Start by visiting the Admin Login page: http://localhost/osTicket/scp/login.php<br>
   - Log in with Admin username and password.<br>
-  - Once logged in, click on Admin Panel at the top right.
+  - Once logged in, click on Admin Panel at the top right to see the backend configuration options.
 </p>

 <p>